Shrey0561/The-Exit-Equation-HR-Attrition-Analysis-Excel-Dashboard-/README.md

  * Which departments and roles experience the **highest attrition**?
  * Are there **demographic or workload patterns** linked to exits?
  * How do **satisfaction, income, and tenure** influence turnover?
+ * What factors increase or decrease the likelihood of leaving (predictive)?
  * Which employee cohorts are at **greatest risk of leaving**?

 ## KPIs Tracked